borzunov/remoteink/README.md

 Purposes
 --------

-RemoteInk is an experimental application designed:
-* For people whose eyes are straining when they use typical monitors
-* For people who like to read using E-Ink, but don't want to upload texts to the reader every time
-* For reading books, articles and web pages, writing texts, programming, etc.
-* For people who don't really need color monitor and who can accept low monitor reaction time
-* For people who want to exploit all reader's screen advantages, but faced hardware and software restrictions of the reader
+This application is designed for people who like to use E-Ink displays.
+It's suitable for tasks where color monitor and high reaction time aren't necessary: reading and writing texts, programming, etc.

 <img src="http://habrastorage.org/files/ed8/5de/963/ed85de963ac44b7e930719ab3b54c3a5.jpg" width=650 />